Jamflynt/Jamflynt/README.md

 I am now also employed with the Commonwealth Coders program as a Front End Development Support Instructor as of January 2022!
 I am very excited to contribute back to the program that allowed me to make a major carreer change.

-I am currently open to freelance opportunities and looking to build my portfolio.
+I am currently open to opportunities and looking to build my portfolio.
 My goal is to combine both UI/UX and design principles with a strong foundation in programming into a profitable career where I can make a difference.

 Contact me on LinkedIn, filling out the form on my portfolio site which you can find below, or via email.